wanghongzhou/docker-dev-env/seata/README.md

 # Seata

 Seata is an open source distributed transaction solution dedicated to providing high performance and easy to use distributed transaction services.
 Seata will provide users with AT, TCC, SAGA, and XA transaction models to create a one-stop distributed solution for users.

 ---

-## Install Seata standalone mode using Docker Compose
+## Install Seata Standalone Mode Using Docker Compose

 - Before setting everything else, create a directory for Seata home mount.
 Ensure that the directory exists and appropriate permission have been granted.

     ```shell
     $ mkdir -vp ~/docker/seata/logs
     $ touch ~/docker/seata/application.yml
     ```

-### No registry and file store mode
+### No Registry And File Store Mode

 1. Modify the `.env` file, you can fine tune these configurations to meet your requirements.